“When you pay attention to detail, the big picture will take care of itself.”

 Nature of Walk and Talk Therapy

-Sessions combine traditional talk therapy techniques with physical movement in an outdoor setting.
+Walk and Talk Therapy integrates traditional evidence-based psychotherapy with gentle physical movement in an outdoor setting.

-This format may be helpful for clients who find outdoor settings relaxing or who prefer not to sit in an office.
+This format may be beneficial for clients who find movement or outdoor environments supportive of reflection, emotional regulation, or engagement in therapy.

 Risks and Limitations

-Emergencies: In case of a medical or mental health emergency during a Walk and Talk session, the therapist may need to seek assistance immediately or call emergency services.
+In the event of a medical or mental health emergency during a Walk and Talk session, the therapist may need to seek immediate assistance or contact emergency services to ensure safety.Confidentiality

 Client Responsibilities